mzienert/altiverr-webhook-relay/README.md

 - POST `url_verification` events are automatically responded to with the challenge value

 This ensures that Slack can successfully verify your webhook URL during setup.

+#### Legacy URL Formats

+For backward compatibility, the system also supports these legacy URL formats:

+- `/api/slack-webhook/{uuid}` - An older format for Slack webhooks

+If you have existing integrations using these formats, they will continue to work.
+However, for new setups, we recommend using the standard formats described above.